-All personal spending money should be kept in the camp office meals and canteen

-All medicine, including aspirin, vitamins, and inhalers must be kept at the infirmary
+All personal spending money should be kept in the camp office.
+All medicine, including aspirin, vitamins, and inhalers must be kept at the infirmary.

-- ° Gum° Water Guns ° Glass Containers ° Pocket Knives° Handheld Electronic Games ° Chairs (lawn, beach, bean bag, etc) ° TVs, DVD Players ° Portable Storage Units - ° Expensive Items ° Extention Cords ° iPads/Tablets - ° A CELL PHONE THAT DOUBLES AS A CAMERA OR MUSIC DEVICE
+• Gum • Water Guns • Glass Containers • Pocket Knives • Handheld Electronic Games • Chairs (lawn, beach, bean bag, etc) • TVs, DVD Players • Portable Storage Units • Expensive Items • Extension Cords • Pads/Tablets A CELL PHONE THAT DOUBLES AS A CAMERA OR MUSIC DEVICE We can not be held responsible for items that are lost or damaged while at camp.